Javi Moreno (footballer, born 1974)

-Javier Moreno Valera (born 10 September 1974) is a Spanish former footballer who played as a striker, and the current manager of CF Badalona.
+Javier Moreno Valera (born 10 September 1974) is a Spanish professional football coach and a former striker who is the manager of Segunda Federación club Intercity.

-Best known for his Alavés stint, he also had short spells in Italy and England, with little impact, amassing La Liga totals of 118 matches and 38 goals.
+Best known for his Alavés stint, he amassed totals of 118 matches and 38 goals in La Liga, where he also represented Atlético Madrid and Zaragoza.
+He had brief spells with Milan in Serie A and Bolton Wanderers of the Premier League, with little impact.

+Moreno, who earned five caps for Spain in 2001, later managed in the lower divisions.

 Club career

 Early years and Alavés

-Born in Silla, Valencian Community, Moreno made his professional debuts with FC Barcelona's B-team.
-After stints with lowly Córdoba CF and Yeclano CF he first joined Deportivo Alavés in January 1998, with the Basque team competing in Segunda División.
+Born in Silla, Valencian Community, Moreno made his professional debuts with Barcelona's B-team.
+After stints with lowly Córdoba and Yeclano he first joined Alavés in January 1998, with the Basque team competing in Segunda División.

-After being instrumental in CD Numancia's first ever La Liga promotion in 1999, Moreno returned to Alavés, shooting to prominence during his second spell after playing a pivotal role in their run to the 2001 UEFA Cup final.
-Along the way, defeated were the likes of Gaziantepspor, Lillestrøm SK, Rosenborg BK, Inter Milan, fellow league club Rayo Vallecano and 1.
-FC Kaiserslautern, before an eventual 4–5 extra time loss to Liverpool in the decisive match, where he scored two goals in three minutes (he also finished the league season with 22 successful strikes, good enough for third).
+After being instrumental in Numancia's first ever La Liga promotion in 1999, Moreno returned to Alavés, shooting to prominence during his second spell after playing a pivotal role in their run to the 2001 UEFA Cup final.
+Along the way, defeated were the likes of Gaziantepspor, Lillestrøm, Rosenborg, Inter Milan, fellow league club Rayo Vallecano and Kaiserslautern, before an eventual 4–5 extra time loss to Liverpool in the decisive match, where he scored two goals in three minutes (he also finished the league season with 22 successful strikes, good enough for third).

 Abroad

-Moreno's performances and goals during 2000–01 convinced Serie A's A.C.
+Moreno's performances and goals during 2000–01 convinced Serie A side A.C.
 Milan to buy him, amid attention from Europe's other elite clubs.
 However, he struggled immensely in his sole campaign in Italy, returning to his country to join Atlético Madrid who had just returned to the top flight.

 With goals hard to come by, a January 2004 loan move to Bolton Wanderers ensued but, after eight goalless appearances for The Trotters, including one in the final of the Football League Cup against Middlesbrough, Moreno found himself on the move again, this time to Real Zaragoza, where he appeared sparingly.

 Return to Spain

 Moreno refound his goalscoring form for old acquaintance Córdoba in July 2005, helping them to promotion to the second division in 2007 while finishing the Segunda División B top scorer with 24 goals in 32 appearances.
 After three years he was released, subsequently joining SE Eivissa-Ibiza in the third level; as he did not play the number of minutes he was expecting upon signing, he announced his retirement in December 2008.

-Roughly one year after, Moreno returned to active aged 35, joining another club in division three, Lucena CF, and retiring for good at the season's end.
-On 23 September 2016, he was named AD Alcorcón B manager after replacing Óscar Mena.
+Roughly one year after, he returned to active aged 35, joining another club in division three, Lucena, and retiring for good at the season's end.